 Eye-tracking is a mechanism for collecting cognitive data from its users.
 This mechanism is used to conduct empirical studies and to study understanding models (Sharafiet al., 2015a), to realize what can be improved to facilitate, for instance, the interaction of systems with their users.
 The systems that use this technology are based on theories of the human physiological system, such as the theory of visual perception, and cognitive theories, such as the visual attention theory (Moody, 2009).

 Beyond the analysis of visual attention and cognitive processes, eye-data can also be examined to measure the workload of a task.
 Thus, the data can be studied with respect to certain areas of the stimuli, which are called areas of interest (AOI).
 An AOI can either be relevant or irrelevant for a given task that is being performed by a participant.
 For example, when considering a business process model as stimulus, a relevant AOI could be a specific activity that is used by the participant to perform a certain task, while an irrelevant AOI would be any other artifact in the model.
-Thus, such technology can allow to analyzeuser’s performance in reading and interpreting business process models.
+Thus, such technology allowsanalyzing user’s performance in reading and interpreting business process models.

 This technology is used for research in several areas of human knowledge, especially in the areas of medicine, cognitive psychology, management and marketing, aeronautics, industrial design, among others.
-Specifically, in the context of model usability, there has been increasing interest in the application of this technology to empirical studies (Santoset al., 2016).
+Specifically, in the context of model usability, there has been increasing interest in the application of this technology in empirical studies (Santoset al., 2016).
 Researchers try to understand which cognitive processes underlie the various activities of a business designer, for example.

 Systematic Literature Reviews (SLR)

-An SLR aims to establish the state of evidence and identification of best practices based on empirical evidence (Kitchenham& Charters, 2007).
-The typical SLR process illustre in Figure 1 is composed of three main phases with the objectives to plan the SLR, conduct the search and report the results.
-In phase (A) “Plan the SLR” the objectives are to identify the need of the review, commission the review, specify research questions and review the protocol.
-In phase (B) “Search Studies” the objectives are to collect the studies, select primary studies, apply quality assessment, and extract and synthetize data.
+An SLR aims at establishing the state of evidence and identifying the best practices based on empirical evidence (Kitchenham& Charters, 2007).
+The typical SLR process illustred in Figure 1 is composed of three main phases with the objectives of planning the SLR, conducting the research and reporting the results.
+In phase (A) “Plan the SLR” the objectives are to identify the need of the review, to commission the review, to specify research questions and to review the protocol.
+In phase (B) “Search Studies” the objectives are to collect the studies, to select primary studies, to apply quality assessment, and to extract and synthetize data.
 In phase (C) “Analyze Studies” the objective is to format and communicate results.

 Figure 1Typical Systematic Literature Reviews Processes.